USS Butte (AE-27): Service history

 During the crisis in Jordan in 1970, Butte was awarded a Meritorious Unit Commendation for her peacekeeping role in that operation.

 From December 1972 to July 1973 she operated in the Tonkin Gulf and was awarded the Vietnam Service Medal with one battle star.

 Shortly after getting underway from Norfolk on 3 September 1974, Butte suffered a major fire in the main switchboard, disrupting all ship support electrical supply.
 She was towed back to the naval base for repairs which included replacing the switchboard.

 In July 1978, Buttes homeport was temporarily shifted to Brooklyn, New York, where she underwent a major overhaul.
 In June 1979, her homeport then became Naval Weapons Station Earle, New Jersey.
 Butte was awarded the Navy Expeditionary Medal for a 1981 Indian Ocean deployment which also took her to the Mediterranean.
 A 1983 deployment took Butte to the shores of Beirut, Lebanon, where she was awarded the Armed Forces Expeditionary Medal for her support of U.S. Embassies overseas, including those in Beirut, Lebanon, and Tunis, Tunisia.
+An evening incident on 9 November 84 had USS BUTTE and USS COONTZ firing on a surface contact that sped towards BUTTE AND COONTZ, pursuing them even as they engaged in evasive maneuvers.
+This occurred approximately 50 miles west of Lebanon in international waters.
+It was uncertain if the contact was sunk by the naval gunfire.
 During a 1984-85 Mediterranean deployment, she was rated as best ship in Service Squadron Two and, in May 1985, was awarded the Battle Efficiency "E" in Engineering, Damage Control, Command Control and Communications, Navigation/Deck Seamanship and Fleet Support.
 Butte underwent another major overhaul in Mobile, Alabama, from August 1985 to May 1986.
 Butte was a big part of Operation Goldenrod during a 1987 Mediterranean deployment when she helped with the arrest of two Lebanese terrorists in international waters off the coast of Lebanon.
+Butte was the staging platform for the FBI Hostage Rescue Team (HRT).
+From the Butte the HRT team launched in CH 46 helicopters to effect the arrest of Fawaz Younis, a Lebanese member of Hezbollah involved in a terrorist hijacking of an airplane in 1985.
+After his arrest aboard a yacht in the Eastern Mediterranean Sea, he was transported to the Butte.
+Butte then steamed at flank speed to rendezvous with the USS Saratoga aircraft carrier.
+From the Saratoga he was flown 13 hours backer to the United States to stand trial.